REMnux/docker/rekall/README.md

 # Rekall Memory Forensic Framework

-This Docker image encapsulates the [Rekall Memory Forensic Framework][1].
+This Dockerfile represents a Docker image that encapsulates the [Rekall Memory Forensic Framework][1].
 To run this image after installing Docker, use a command like this:

     sudo docker run --rm -it -v ~/files:/home/nonroot/files remnux/rekall bash